kecnry/distl/docs/examples/collections.md

 It is **very** important to note here that this call to pdf does **NOT** account for the covariance between 'mvg_a' and 'mvg_c' (as it would also be necessary to know the assumed value of mvg_b or to collapse along that dimension).

-**TODO**: need to support and explain three cases
-* treat each as univariates for pdf
-* collapse the unused dimensions out and calculate multivariate pdf
-* provide unsampled value and calculate multivariate pdf

 ```python
 dc.labels